• Skip to primary navigation

 Pancake Mix Ingredients

-This is what you’ll need: Flour, sugar (not much), salt, and baking powder.
+This is what you’ll need: flour, sugar (not much), salt, and baking powder.
 That’s it!
-Mix it together and store it until you’re ready to heat up the griddle!
+Mix those four ingredients together and store the mix until you’re ready to heat up the griddle!

 image of a beautiful stack of whole wheat pancakes with butter and maple syrup.